 What I Do Use: Avocado Oil

-Grapeseed oil is a very stable oil, but it unfortunately has a very high proportion of polyunsaturated fatty acids (PUFA’s.)
+Many people have been using Grapeseed oil lately, because is a very stable oil.
+Unfortunately, it has a very high proportion of polyunsaturated fatty acids (PUFA’s.)
 While we, as humans, do need these fatty acids, but most Americans consume a disproportionately high amount of them.
 This means that most of us choose foods high in PUFAs at the expense of our consumption of other types of important saturated fats or monounsaturated fatty acids, especially omega-3’s.
 Grapeseed oil is 70% PUFAs.
-Grapeseed oil is relatively inexpensive, and isn’t overtly unhealthy, like the canola, sunflower, and peanut oils mentioned above.
-Likewise, cooking with olive oil at high temperatures not only negates the health benefits of the cold oil, but creates a lot of dangerous byproducts.
+Grapeseed oil is relatively inexpensive, and it isn’t usually genetically modified, but at the end of the day it’s overtly unhealthy, like the canola, sunflower, and peanut oils mentioned above.

 In general for high temperature cooking like pan frying and baking, I use butter, because its saturated fats are stable under exposure to heat.
 (Coconut oil is a great option too, if you like it.)
 But sometimes, like in muffins and banana bread, the optimal texture is only possible with liquid oils.

 Avocado oil is probably the ideal option, because its fatty acid profile is helpful for minimizing inflammation and even reversing it.
 Avocado oil is also stable up to 500 degrees, which is incredibly high, comparatively.
-However, it’s also pretty expensive and can have a distinctive flavor.
-Just as with coconut oil, avocado oil is great if you can stand the taste.
+However, it’s also pretty expensive and can have a distinctive flavor, so these are things to be mindful of when making that purchase.